Crystal Singing Bowl

 What is a crystal singing bowl?

 The crystal singing bowl is a percussion instrument, usually shaped like an upside-down bell or even a simple drinking glass.
-Most are white and opaque (often called frosted crystal), but they can also be colored or translucent, in which case they’re often referred to as clear crystal bowls.
+Most are white and opaque (often called frosted crystal), but they can also be coloured or translucent, in which case they’re often referred to as clear crystal bowls.

 Officially, the crystal singing bowl was invented in Europe by the Saint-Gobain company in the 1980s.
 However, its shape and the way it’s played are very similar to the Tibetan bowl, which, as its name suggests, comes from Asia, more specifically the Himalayan mountain range.
 Because of this strong influence, the origins of the crystal singing bowl can be attributed to Asia as well as to Europe.